Updated Visitation Policy - Effective 8.03.21

-For the health and safety of our patients and their families, as well as our staff and the communities we serve, general visitation is currently limited to one visitor for each patient, and it must be the same visitor throughout the patient’s stay.
-That visitor’s name will be documented in the patient’s record and only that visitor can visit for the entire time of admission.
-In some cases, a second approved visitor will be documented and permitted to visit.
+For the health and safety of our patients and their families, as well as our staff and the communities we serve, general visitation is currently limited to one visitor for each patient.
+Virtua requests patients and guests limit their visits to two hours or less.
+Children under the age of 18 are not permitted to visit.

-Visitors must sanitize hands and complete a screening tool for COVID-19 symptoms upon arrival at our facilities; please review the complete list of visitor requirements.
-Anyone coughing or showing other signs of illness will be kindly asked to leave and visit remotely
+Visitors must sanitize hands, participate in a temperature check, and complete a screening tool for COVID-19 symptoms upon arrival at our facilities.
+Facemasks are also still required for all visitors.
+Anyone coughing or showing other signs of illness - even mild sickness - will be kindly asked to leave and visit remotely

 - Surgery or Medical Procedure